Floodinatorr/Floodinatorr/README.md

 - I can design a 3D model or PCB card.
 - My hand work is good.

+### Design

+I know how to use some special design programs.

+- Adobe Photoshop
+- Adobe Illustrator
+- Corel Draw
+- Canva
+- Fusion 360
+- AutoCAD
+- EAGLE

 ### Projects

 Time to talk about my favorite.